Scenic Chairlift Lift Rides July 5-6-7

 • Chair #2 the Old Timberwolf Double Chairs were converted into a Triple Chair increasing uphill capacity by 50%.

-• Clearing of trails for the New Eagle Peak Expansion started showing the commitment to the new expansion plan.
+• Clearing of remaining trails for the New Eagle Peak Expansion started showing the commitment to the new expansion plan.

 • More Demo Skis & Snowboards purchased.